Home Page

 the channel widened into the harbour, beating across until landing

-at the beach and hooked spit at the entrance (to adjust the wishboom
+at the beach and the hooked spit at the entrance (to adjust the wishboom

 to flatten the sail more, as the wind was now strong enough to blow the draft backwards in